Oklahoma liquor license and insurance requirements

 Liquor licenses cannot be transferred between people or businesses in Oklahoma.
 One can be transferred from location to location if you decide to move your business.

-The process is similar to applying for a new license but shorter.
-You must publish a notice in a local paper, obtain a Certificate of Compliance for your new location, provide a deed, lease, management agreement, or sales contract, supply a diagram of the location, and show proof of liability insurance.
+The transfer process is similar to applying for a new license but is usually much quicker.
+You must publish a notice in a local paper, obtain a Certificate of Compliance for your new location, provide a deed, lease, management agreement, or sales contract, supply a location diagram, and show proof of liability insurance.

 If ABLE approves everything, they will transfer your existing license to your new location.
-There is no fee for transferring your license.
+For most types of Oklahoma liquor licenses, there is no transfer fee.

 Oklahoma is not a dram shop liability state.
 This means businesses aren't automatically responsible if they serve alcohol to a patron who then causes harm while intoxicated.